 6. Within 90 days your immigration attorney will file all the necessary documentation with the government on your behalf allowing for your application to proceed.

 Usually, it takes six to twelve months for an application to be approved and permanent residency to be granted.
 During that time, you are expected to remain physically in the country.
 Short trips abroad are allowed.

 As a permanent resident, you will be able to remain in Uruguay indefinitely, take up local employment, obtain local health insurance and traveling in the region will become easier.
 You will also become eligible to apply for naturalization after five years spent in the country, three if you are married.
-The Uruguayan passport is well respected and grants visa-free travel to over 134 countries.
-It will also grant freedom of movement to every UNASUR member-states once implementation has been completed.
+The Uruguayan passport is well respected and grants visa-free travel to over a large number of countries.
+It also grants freedom of movement within South America, at least to the extent allowed by Mercosur.

-A fact unknown by most is that Uruguay doesn’t tax new residents on their foreign-sourced income for up to five years.
+Uruguay does not tax the foreign sourced income of new residents, for up to five years.
 This is very useful as five years is the exact amount of time one has to wait before becoming eligible to apply for naturalization and a passport.
 In effect, this makes the Uruguayan residency / passport ideal for those following the five flag theory.
-Also important to note, Uruguay doesn’t tax income that has already been taxed abroad (double taxation) regardless of whether a double taxation treaty exist or not.
+Also important to note, Uruguay does not tax income that has already been taxed abroad (double taxation) regardless of whether a double taxation treaty exist or not.